China Mobile

-China Mobile is the trade name of both China Mobile Limited and its ultimate controlling shareholder, China Mobile Communications Group Co., Ltd., a Chinese state-owned telecommunications company.
+China Mobile is the trade name of both China Mobile Limited, and its ultimate controlling shareholder, China Mobile Communications Group Co., Ltd., a Chinese state-owned telecommunications company.
 It provides mobile voice and multimedia services through its nationwide mobile telecommunications network across mainland China and Hong Kong.
 China Mobile is the largest wireless carrier in China, with 945.50 million subscribers as of June 2021.
 China Mobile was ranked #25 in Forbes' Global 2000 in 2023.

-China Mobile Limited is listed on the Shanghai Stock Exchange as A-shares and the Hong Kong Stock Exchange as H shares.
+China Mobile is listed on the Shanghai Stock Exchange as A-shares and the Hong Kong Stock Exchange as H shares.
 It is the world's largest mobile network operator by total number of subscribers, and the world's largest telecommunications company by revenue.

 As of 8 July 2025, China Mobile Limited's total market value stood at US$240 billion.

 History

 Incorporated in 1997 as China Telecom (Hong Kong) Limited, China Mobile was born from the 1999 break-up of China Telecommunications Corporation.
 This company continues to provide mobile services, however.

-In May 2008, the company took over China Tietong, a fixed-line telecom and the then third-largest broadband ISP in China adding Internet services to its core business of mobile services.
+In May 2008, the company took over China Tietong, a fixed-line telecom and the then third-largest broadband Internet service provider in China adding Internet services to its core business of mobile services.

 In October 2014, Nokia and China Mobile signed a $970 million framework deal for delivery between 2014 and 2015.

 China Mobile is among the state entities which contribute to the China Integrated Circuit Industry Investment Fund, which was established in an effort to decrease China's reliance on foreign semiconductor companies.
 The fund was established in 2014.

 In December 2021, China Mobile announced that its international arm would cease operations in Canada due to national security concerns by the Canadian government.